fbq('track', '');

 Flights to Turin

 Turin is the north Italian capital of Piedmont, Italy.
 It is best known for its modern cuisine and majestic architecture.
-The Alps Mountains rise in the north-western region of the city.
-Turin’s boulevards and grand squares like Piazza San Carlo and Piazza Castello are lined by Baroque buildings and old dainty cafes.
-The sports cars, the chocolates, the beautiful tree-lined boulevards and the pretty streets of this Italian city are a matter of great pride.
-Turin is indeed a lovely city which is an alluring tourist spot.
-Turin, the Italian chocolate capital, is best known for the famous gianduja, a chocolate and hazelnut paste, an ancestor of people’s favorite, Nutella.
+The Alps Mountains rise in the northwestern region of the city.
+Baroque buildings and old dainty cafes line Turin’s boulevards and grand squares like Piazza San Carlo and Piazza Castello.
+The sports cars, the chocolates, the beautiful tree-lined boulevards, and the pretty streets of this Italian city are a matter of great pride.
+Turin is indeed a lovely city, which is an alluring tourist spot.
+Turin, the Italian chocolate capital, is best known for the famous gianduja, a chocolate and hazelnut paste, an ancestor of people's favorite, Nutella.

 • Piazza Castello